KawaiiFiveO/SuzerainUnbound/README.md

 **Fix Camera Edge Pan:** The fix that prevents endless panning when the mouse is moved off the screen (default: `stopAtEdge`) only works on Windows.
 Other platforms must use the `vanilla` or `disabled` modes.

-**General Crashes**: Vanilla Suzerain/BepInEx (Bleeding Edge) is already known to be unstable, so adding mods to it probably doesn't help.
+**General Crashes:** Vanilla Suzerain/BepInEx (Bleeding Edge) is already known to be unstable, so adding mods to it probably doesn't help.

+**Downloading Unity Base Libraries:** On the first launch of a new installation, BepInEx must download the Unity base libraries before it can launch.
+This download may fail if you are using a VPN, so disable your VPN if BepInEx is unable to download the libraries.

 ### Compatibility